BlockchainCommons/developer-web-site/_pages/sskr-vectors.md

 ur:envelope/lftansfwlrhdjzjnntonknktfwrehlfliycybasezebymuhklkbanthekkksuezoylhttncnstzeimtlwdstrnwsgulandhtbnasdlfecwieeymwbkkkaoaoimhpkplkwmwtzenyrhecrftkdaregrbbwdleenveetbbptfefsflehjlimpezeasbsbdcfghmdnsbshdtyjpfgfrmywzspaoyadndmlsglglbzgsbkwtdifdsktpjyptfxmwoywzgdasdwseveglhpvdiyglhpsrlyotbdjzimhddatansfphdcxlgcxlaetktpakeeoceiautksvtmndegrasjnutaxlrmutyiytbuywpasotwpsrfsoyamtpsotantkphddaaxkeaeadaobzpmrohdeyaebdrkweltdsdeweuezorksrpalnhndernemwdverylacmmkurvdmssawlbeke
 ```

 ***Breaking Down the Test Vector:*** Using the [`envelope-cli`](https://github.com/BlockchainCommons/bc-envelope-cli-rust) on the first SSKR share simply shows that the Envelope contains an `ENCRYPTED` subject with its SSKR share being an assertion.
-One more would be needed to open things up:
+T

 ```
 % envelope format $SSKR_E